-Oil edges higher after sell-off on weaker dollar
+Oil edges higher on weaker dollar after sell-off

 Oil prices ticked higher on Friday, recouping some of the previous session’s losses, as a weaker dollar encouraged buying but investors remained cautious after Russian production figures showed weak compliance with a global deal to cut output.

-Global benchmark Brent was up 19 cents at $55.27 a barrel at 0941 GMT, recovering some of Thursday’s losses that amounted to more than 2 per cent.
-WTI futures traded at $52.69 a barrel, up 8 cents on the previous close.
+Global benchmark Brent was up 7 cents at $55.15 a barrel at 1252 GMT, recovering some of Thursday’s losses that amounted to more than 2 per cent.

+WTI futures traded at $52.64 a barrel, up 3 cents on the previous close.

 “The market is range bound, therefore there is nothing surprising in seeing fresh buying after a big sell-off and of course the slightly weaker dollar is also helping oil recover,” said Tamas Varga, senior analyst at London brokerage PVM Oil Associates.